nehajavalagi/nehajavalagi.github.io/projects/_posts/2017-03-23-russian-school.markdown

 img: russianeha.png
 thumbnail: russianeha.png
 permalink: projects/russian-school
 summary: Designing a website for a nonprofit organization called the Russian School of Austin following UX best practices.
+logodesign: The logo is designed to denote one of the most famous landmarks of Russia, St Basil's Cathedral and bathe it in Texan colours.
+The idea is to have a minimalist representation of the monument, to denote paint brushes and pencils which are the magical tools given to children in a school.
+Further, this logo denotes how families migrated to other nations carry a part of Russia wherever they go.
 ---
 <div class = "row">
 	<div class="col-sm-4" >